Fire and rescue services

 When you leave Mauritania, you can't have more foreign currency with you than the amount you declared on arrival.

-Only exchange currency at official centres.
+Only exchange currency at official centres and banks.
 Avoid exchanging money with street hustlers.

 Organise travel with a reputable local company.